 - Elimination of dining trays

-“I’ve empowered the staff to ensure that they incorporate best practices to conserve water,” says William J. Walter, assistant vice president for Facilities Management & Planning.
-Staff, he says, are able to implement changes on their own by working within their budgets to purchase items such as energy-saving shower heads, without having to go through time consuming approval channels.
+“I’ve empowered the staff to ensure that they incorporate best practices to conserve water,” says William Walter, Associate Vice President, Operations & Services assistant vice president for Facilities Management & Planning.
+Staff, he says, is able to implement changes on their own by working within their budgets to purchase items such as energy-saving shower heads, without having to go through time consuming approval channels.

 “Everything we do is working toward the ultimate goal of conserving resources and best practices,” says Walter.